Allergies: An Immunologic Approach

 Interview with Todd Born, ND, CNS

-Treating allergies with integrative therapies is a great practice builder, according to Dr. Todd Born, a graduate of Bastyr University, scientific advisor for Allergy Research Group, and the medical director of Born Naturopathic Associates in Alameda, California.
-In this interview with Sarah Cook, ND, Born shares the approach he has used to successfully treat allergies in more than 500 patients to date.
+Addressing allergies with integrative therapies is a great practice builder, according to Dr. Todd Born, a graduate of Bastyr University, scientific advisor for Allergy Research Group, and the medical director of Born Naturopathic Associates in Alameda, California.
+In this interview with Sarah Cook, ND, Born shares the approach he has used to successfully addressing allergies in more than 500 patients to date.

 Sarah Cook: It seems that allergies are affecting more and more patients.
 Is that just a perception, or is the prevalence of allergies actually on the rise?